fac-12/findmyevent/README.md

 ### Things we learnt
 - How to generate a [Google Map with mulitple markers and info windows](https://wrightshq.com/playground/placing-multiple-markers-on-a-google-map-using-api-3/)
+- How to prevent a form from submitting until all inout fields are valid

 ### Things that we definitely should have found time for (but sadly didn't)
 - Server side validation